-- Type the command sfc /scannow > hit Enter
+- Type the command sfc /scannow, and hit Enter:

-- Restart your computer > try to add a new user account.
+- Restart your PC and try to add a new user account.

 3. Create the new user account from User Accounts

-- Go to Search > type ‘run’ > double click on the first result to launch Run
+- Go to Search, type run, and double-click on the first result to launch Run.

-- Type control userpasswords2 > hit Enter to launch User Accounts
+- Type control userpasswords2, and hit Enter to launch User Accounts.

-- Go to the Users tab > click Add
+- Go to the Users tab, and select Add.

-- On the next window, select Local Account > select a user name for the new account > click Next > Finish
+- On the next window, go to Local Account, select a username for the new account, click Next and Finish.

-- Select the newly created user > go to Properties> Group Membership
+- Choose the newly created user, and go to Properties to select Group Membership.

-- Select Administrator from drop-down menu > hit Apply > OK.
+- Select Administrator from drop-down menu, hit Apply, and OK.

 4. Log into your Microsoft account

-If you can’t create a new user account on your Windows 10 computers, log out of your Microsoft account and then log back in (make sure you’re logged in in the first place).
+If you can’t create a new user account on your Windows 10 computers, as users confirmed, you should log out of your Microsoft account, and then log back in (make sure you’re logged in):

 SOLUTION FOR ME: I had this problem and solved it by logging into my Microsoft account.
 I went back in and suddenly I could add a user.